When "A Gift From the Hunters" premiered at the Arena Players Wednesday night, there was one notable absence: the playwright, Harry B. Johnson Jr.

 He worked as a cook and dishwasher ("one dead-end job after another") until he got involved in crime and drugs.
 At 15, he began sniffing glue and using barbiturates, he says.
 That same year he got into his first fist fight with a police officer.

 "Things went downhill from there," he says.

 He first served time at age 17 for "a storehouse break-in," he says.
-That was followed by four months in jail for assaulting a police officer and resisting arrest.
+That was followed by four months in the Baltimore City Jail for assaulting a police officer and resisting arrest.
 In the 1970s, he was given probation for robbery with a deadly weapon and narcotics possession charges.

 His crimes took their toll on his family.
 "I tried all I could to teach him right," says his father, H. B. Johnson.
 "There were times I had to take the money I had to get the children Easter clothes to get a lawyer and get him out of jail."

 Anxious to start anew, Harry B. Johnson Jr. went to North Carolina to live near his grandmother in 1973.
 But several years later, he was back in jail -- serving six years for robbery, he says.